polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/alicebob.md

 This line shows that Bob has peered with Alice (`1 peers`), they have produced a block (`best: #1 (0x1368…fe12)`), and the block is finalized (`finalized #1 (0x1368…fe12)`).

-Looking at the console starting Bob node, you should see something similar as above also.
+Looking at the console that started Bob node, you should see something similar as above also.

 ## References